kieling/pi3_baremetal/README.md

 <b>Raspberry PI Bare Metal software test</b>

 SD card should be formatted with a single partition as FAT32.
 Copy the /boot files to the SD card or use movetosd script.

 boot/ contains the necessary files to boot the Pi:
 - bootcode.bin
 - start.elf
-- kernel.img - which is actually the compiled program.
+- kernel.img/kernel7.img - which is actually the compiled program.

 Problems with the Raspberry Pi 3 when trying to use old codes (Pi,Pi2,...):
 - Leds were moved to an i2c GPIO expander